Surfer Rosa: Recording and production

 Pixies entered Q Division in December 1987, booking ten working days of studio time in which to record the album.
 4AD allocated Pixies a budget of US$10,000, with the total costs amounting to about $18,000.
 Albini's producer's fee was US$1,500, and he received no royalties; Albini had a practice of refusing royalties from records he produced, viewing it as "an insult to the band."
 Along with Albini in the studio, Q Division's Jon Lupfer acted as studio assistant.

+Albini later recalled that the band entered the studio well-rehearsed and "in great shape to make a record".
+He described the studio as relatively modest, with a 16-track setup and limited outboard equipment, but noted that its live room had a "lively and boomy" acoustic character with strong low-end resonance, which was well-suited for recording drums.
+To manage instrument bleed, amplifiers were initially placed in a corridor, though Albini found the sound there lacking; he instead suggested isolating larger amplifiers in a tiled bathroom to achieve a more ambient guitar sound.
+He also used a PZM microphone mounted on the studio wall to capture ambient room sound, contributing to the album's spacious and live-sounding drum production.

-The recording process took the entire booked period of ten working days to complete, with extra vocal mixes subsequently added in the studio.
+The recording process took the full booked period of ten working days, with extra vocal mixes subsequently added in the studio.
 Albini planned to mix the record "somewhere else", but according to Lupfer, "He was unhappy there with it."

 Albini's recording techniques

-During Kim Deal's vocals takes during "Where Is My Mind?" and "Gigantic", Albini moved the equipment to record into a studio bathroom to achieve more "roomy" echo.
+During Kim Deal's vocal takes during "Where Is My Mind?" and "Gigantic", Albini moved the equipment to record into a studio bathroom to achieve more "roomy" echo.
 John Murphy, Deal's then husband, said, "Albini didn't like the studio sound".
 Albini later said that the record could have been completed in a week, but "we ended up trying more experimental stuff basically to kill time and see if anything good materialized."
 An example was "Something Against You", where Albini filtered Black Francis' voice through a guitar amp for "a totally ragged, vicious texture."